RAINBOW CHALK WALK

 Just like hopscotch, you'll want to use sidewalk chalk to draw a large rainbow on the ground outside.
 You can draw as many rainbows as you need to keep your kiddos engaged and not just sitting around.

-Related: Rainbow Meditation for Kids
+RELATED: Rainbow Meditation for Kids

 Each preschooler gets their own turn "in the rainbow".
 When it's their turn have them:

-- start at one end of the color red and take a deep breath to settle and calm
+- Start at one end of the color red and take a deep breath to settle and calm

-- wiggle their feet and toes a bit in their shoes and stomp them gently on the ground a few times
+- Wiggle their feet and toes a bit in their shoes and stomp them gently on the ground a few times

-- enter the rainbow and walk the color red to the other end by placing one foot in front of the other, just like a balance beam
+- Enter the rainbow and walk the color red to the other end by placing one foot in front of the other, just like a balance beam

-- when red is complete, line up at orange, take a deep breath, and walk the orange line to the end
+- When red is complete, line up at orange, take a deep breath, and walk the orange line to the end

-- repeat for all of the colors
+- Repeat for all of the colors

 Here are some questions to ask your preschoolers during and after the rainbow chalk walk: